-Figure 23: example imageprecheck page, showing the "Goals from the OT" including the PI desired sensitivity.
+Figure 40: example imageprecheck page, showing the "Goals from the OT" including the PI desired sensitivity.
 The table shows the sensitivity and predicted beam for a range of robust values.
 The pipeline then choses the best robust value (see text).

-Note: the cell and imsize chosen in these stages is stored in the pipeline context so that all product images (mfs, cubes) have the same cell and imsize.
-If these stages are run with non-default intent/source selections (and thus different, slightly different cell and imsize may naturally result.
+Note: the cell and imsize chosen in this and the following stage is stored in the pipeline context so that all product images (mfs, cubes) have the same cell and imsize.
+If these stages are run with non-default intent/source selections, slightly different cell and imsize may naturally result.

-9.23 hif_checkproductsize: Mitigation to avoid overly long runs
+10.23 hif_checkproductsize: Mitigation to avoid overly long runs